ericoporto/agsbox2d/README.md

 Applies a torque on the body.
 Positive values are counter clockwise.

+#### `bool Body.IsTouching(Body* otherBody)`

+Returns true when a body is in contact (being touched) by other body.
+This function only evaluates at the current time, so prefer using it for resting states.

 ### World

 The world holds all the information needed for the physics simulation.
 Once a